sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 #### Testing Transforms on Account Create

 To test a transform for an account create profile, you must generate a new account creation provisioning event.
-This involves granting access to an identity that does not already have an account on this source; an account is created as a byproduct of the access assignment.
+This involves granting access to an identity who does not already have an account on this source; an account is created as a byproduct of the access assignment.
 This can be initiated with access request or even role assignment.

 #### Applying Transforms on Account Create